alassanediagne/r-projekt/README.md

   Caused by error:
   ! object 'irisPetals' not found
   ```
-- [ ] Make sure all methods use the same data in- and output format
+- [x] Make sure all`@exported`¸ methods have helpful roxygen comments
-- [ ] Make sure all`@exported`¸ methods have helpful roxygen comments
+- [x] Make sure all Tests pass successfully
-- [ ] Make sure all Tests pass successfully
+- [x] Implement hierarchical clustering
-- [ ] Implement hierarchical clustering
+- [x] Replace magrittr pipe calls where possible with native ones
-- [ ] Replace magrittr pipe calls where possible with native ones
+- [x] Add some helpful `stops`
-- [ ] Add some helpful `stops`
+- [ ] Make sure all methods use the same data in- and output format, we ended up not doing this because many algorithms work differently

 ### At the end

-- [ ] Remove all commented code; this is bad style
+- [x] Remove all commented code; this is bad style
-- [ ] Build package release
+- [x] Build package release
-- [ ] Check `DESCRIPTION` file: Add authors etc.
+- [x] Check `DESCRIPTION` file: Add authors etc.

 ### Before each release